 About The P-Patch

-In the meantime, the P-Patch Program and neighborhood planning was looking to replace a garden site in the central area that was lost some years ago.
-When this piece of land became surplus in 2002, the P-Patch Program and VISTA began working with the community to design and build a community garden, through that process folks learned about Mr. Hawkins.
-The garden is named after Mr. Hawkins and all the years of love the site received from him and to the future love it will receive from community members.
+In the meantime, the P-Patch Program was looking to replace a garden site in the Central Area that was lost some years ago.
+When this piece of land became surplus in 2002, the P-Patch Program and AmeriCorps VISTA began working with the community to design and build a community garden.
+Through that process, folks learned about Mr. Hawkins.
+The garden is named after Mr. Hawkins and all the years of love the site received from him.

 If you are interested in designing, building, or gardening in this P-Patch or another P-Patch, find out more about the P-Patch sign-up process here.
 To sign up as a P-Patch participant, call 206-684-0264, email email@example.com, or sign up online.